 (d) where, whether under the agreement or otherwise, a person other than the Crown in right of the Commonwealth or the State, is or may become liable to pay compensation in relation to the act or class of acts, that person is a party to the agreement.

-[Section 12Q inserted by No. 9 of 1999 s.
+[Section 12Q inserted: No. 9 of 1999 s.
 7.]

 12R.
 Validation